Special Needs Travel Destinations And Programs

 Adaptive skiing class

-The Adaptive Snowsports program at Greek Peak ski resort.
+The Adaptive Snowsports program at Greek Peak ski resort for athletes with special needs.

 Greek Peak Mountain Resort